 Spreadsheet Models for Managers

-This reading is especially relevant for Session 13, Session 14 and Session 15Excel Macros in Visual Basic for Applications
+This reading is especially relevant for Sessions 13 and 14Excel Macros in Visual Basic for Applications

 This section isn't a complete description of VBA for Excel.
 Rather, think of it as a cookbook for writing Excel function macros in VBA.
 Command macros are another story for another time.
 Here are the topics we'll look at:

-a function macro?
+Why write a function macro?

 Writing macros is usually fun for the people who write them, though some say that it takes a special kind of person to get off on this stuff.
 But while it might be fun for some people, for organizations, it's pure pain.
 Since not everyone enjoys it or does it well, an organizational decision to invest in macros usually means betting heavily on a few people, or bringing in expensive consultants or contractors.
 Since the organization can develop a dependency on these scarce resources, the decision to invest in macros must be taken seriously.

 There are four characteristics of situations in which function macros provide significant advantages that justify the organizational pain.
 Understanding these characteristics is much easier if we understand the concept of a spreadsheet cliché.
 A spreadsheet cliché is a structure that we use repeatedly.
 For example, we often compute running sums of the line directly above.
-Typical uses of this cliché are calculation of total headcount given a hiring stream, or annual revenue give a stream of monthly revenue.
-With this in mind, let's examine some of the reasons for writing function macros.
+Typical uses of this cliché are calculation of total headcount given a hiring stream, or annual revenue given a stream of monthly revenue.
+With this in mind, let’s examine some of the reasons for writing function macros.

 Lower maintenance costs

-If you have a set of spreadsheet assets that must be maintained over a significant period of time, you can lower maintenance costs significantly by identifying clichés in those assets and reimplementing them in Visual Basic.
-Thereafter, you'll find reductions in the total number of cells used and the total number of formulas.
+If you have a set of spreadsheet assets that must be maintained over a significant period of time, you can lower maintenance costs significantly by identifying clichés in those assets and re-implementing them in Visual Basic.
+Thereafter, you’ll find reductions in the total number of cells used and the total number of formulas.
 You can also expect significant reductions in the Fault Feedback Ratio (FFR), which measures the number of faults generated by repairing a fault.
 The Fault Enhancement/Feature Ratio (FEFR), a measure of faults generated in new development or in enhancements, is also reduced.

 Improved readability